cathive/concourse-sonarqube-resource/README.md

 * `project_path`: *Required* Path to the resource that shall be analyzed.
   If the path contains a file called "sonar-project.properties" it will be picked up during analysis.

 * `scanner_type`: Type of scanner to be used.
 Possible values are:
   * `auto` (default) Uses the maven-Scanner if a pom.xml is found in the directory specified by sources, cli otherwise.
   * `cli` Forces usage of the command line scanner, even if a Maven project object model (pom.xml) is found in the sources directory.
   * `maven` Forces usage of the Maven plugin to perform the scan.

 * `project_key`: Project key (default value is read from sonar-project.properties)

 * `project_name`: Project name (default value is read from sonar-project.properties)

 * `project_description`: Project description (default value is read from sonar-project.properties)

 * `project_version`: Project version (default value is read from sonar-project.properties)

 * `project_version_file`: File to be used to read the Project version.
   When this option has been specified, it has precedence over the project_version parameter.

-* `branch`: SCM branch.
-Two branches of the same project are considered to be different projects in SonarQube.
-Therefore, the default SonarQube behavior is to set the branch to an empty string.
+* `branch_name`: Name of the branch.

+* `branch_target`: Name of the branch where you intend to merge your short-lived branch at the end of its life.
+  If left blank, this defaults to the master branch.
+It can also be used while initializing a long-lived branch to sync the issues from a branch other than the Main Branch.

 * `sources`: A list of paths to directories containing source files.

 * `tests`: A list of paths to directories containing source files.

 * `additional_properties`: Optional object/dictionary that may contain any additional properties that one might want to pass when running the sonar-scanner.

 * `maven_settings_file`: Path to a Maven settings file that shall be used.
   Only used if the scanner_type during has been set to / determined to use Maven.
   If the resource itself has a maven_settings configuration, this key will override